 Our operating results may vary based on the impact of changes in our industry or the United States economy on us or our clients.
 The revenue growth and potential profitability of our business depends on demand for workforce and provider solutions for healthcare providers.
 We sell our products and services to large, mid-sized and small organizations whose businesses fluctuate based on general economic and business conditions.
 In addition, a portion of our revenue is attributable to the number of users of our products at each of our clients, which in turn is influenced by the employment and hiring patterns of our clients and potential clients.
 To the extent that economic uncertainty or weak economic conditions cause our clients and potential clients to freeze or reduce their headcount, demand for our products may be negatively affected.
 Historically, economic downturns have resulted in overall reductions in spending by some healthcare providers as well as pressure from clients and potential clients for extended billing terms.
 If economic conditions deteriorate, our clients and potential clients may elect to decrease their workforce development and provider solutions budgets by deferring or reconsidering purchases, which would limit our ability to grow our business and negatively affect our operating results.
-In addition, while we do not currently expect that our financial results will be significantly and adversely affected by the coronavirus that was first detected in Wuhan, China in December 2019, there continue to be significant uncertainties associated with the coronavirus, including with respect to the ultimate geographic spread of the virus, the severity of the disease, the duration of the outbreak, and actions that may be taken by Chinese or other governmental authorities to contain the coronavirus or to treat its impact, and the extent to which the coronavirus outbreak may impact our financial results, including as the result of its possible impact on the elections or any resulting legislative changes, su
+In addition, while we do not currently expect that our financial results will be significantly and adversely affected by the coronavirus that was first detected in Wuhan, China in December 2019, there continue to be significant uncertainties associated with the coronavirus, including with respect to the ultimate geographic spread of the virus, the severity of the disease, the duration of the outbreak, and actions that may be taken by Chinese or other governmental authorities to contain the coronavirus or to treat its impact, and the extent to which the coronavirus outbreak may impact our financial results, including as the result of its possible impact on the economy, including without limitation the healthcare sector, is not certain.
+There is also uncertainty surrounding U.S. presidential and congressional elections in 2020 and the impact on existing and future healthcare legislation.
+While we cannot predict the outcome of the elections or any resulting legislative changes, such changes could have a material impact on our business.